Your Summer Bucket List: 9 Things to do this Summer

-I chose a really big book to tackle each summer.
+I chose a huge book to tackle each summer.
 Last summer I read The Count of Monte Cristo which was excellent!
-A lot of my teaching mates used to spend summer reading books on teaching, like Why Do Students Hate School? and Teach Like a Champion 2.0.
+A lot of my teaching mates used to spend summer reading books on teaching, like Why Do Students Hate School?
+And Teach Like a Champion 2.0.
 My advice is to read for pleasure first!
 This summer I’m going to be reading Into the Silence (573 pages) in the evenings after work and in the evenings

-#3 - Go an see a film in the afternoon
+#3 - Go and see a film in the afternoon

 My second favourite meal - there is nothing better than sitting with your friends over prosecco and some egg-based meal at 11 am!

 My first school summer holiday whizzed by because I was doing the same thing every day, and when I went back to school I thought “what did I do?”
 There is an idea by David Eagleman